 Medical care: All guides and a number of other staff at the lodge are first-aid trained, and there is a basic first-aid kit on site.
 For more serious emergencies Lake Manyara Tree Lodge is linked to the flying doctor service.

 Dangerous animals: High Risk

-Security measures: There are askaris (guards) to escort you around the camp at night since wildlife does wander through.
+Security measures: There are askaris (guards) to escort you around the camp at night because wildlife does occasionally wander through the grounds.

-Fire safety: Lake Manyara Tree Lodge has a fire evacuation plan in place and extinguishers dotted around the lodge.
+Fire safety: Lake Manyara Tree Lodge has a fire evacuation plan in place and there are extinguishers dotted around the lodge.

 Disabled access: In Place